alu11221/alu11221.github.io/_projects/bluebird.md

 As the primary technical owner of all drone hardware during my time at LADDCS (Jan 2022 - May 2023), I was responsible for maintaining and testing all in-house drone platforms, as well as creating the *BlueBird*.

 ## Specifications
-Basic specs are listed below.
+Basic specifications are listed below.
 See this [Info Sheet](https://docs.google.com/document/d/1uYRVa4Ni_aAR4jvPIlAYXMj6czKm5VwpNRkhNgGF88Q/edit?usp=sharing) for more details on the *BlueBird* platform.

 | Specifications  |                                                                           |
 |-----------------|---------------------------------------------------------------------------|